 If any problem affecting safety is noted, it must be repaired immediately by a trained forklift technician.
 The truck must not be operated until such repairs are complete.
-This list does not cover attachments or other truck modifications not manufactured by Linde.
+This list does not cover attachments or special equipment from other manufacturers.
 Refer to the respective manufacturer's documentation for maintenance information pertaining to such items.